jedoCodes/contao-testimonials/README.md

 * MooTools

 ### jedoTestimonials
-* Download or clone the jedoTestimonials to `system/modules`
+* Download or clone the jedoTestimonials to Contao Root Directory
 * update the database
 * create module or contentelement, jedoTestimonials on a page :)